 Whatever the Monster/Goat-Man is, he’s coming back.

-The Nature Center will celebrate his 45th anniversary this fall, and the Monster’s legend only grows through reality TV’s fascination with the paranormal.
+The Nature Center will celebrate his 50th anniversary next year, and the Monster’s legend only grows through reality TV’s fascination with the paranormal.

 But as the Monster’s fame grows, another clue to his 1969 origin has turned up.

-Newly digitized Star-Telegram archives show that in December 1968, front-page columnist George Dolan wrote jokingly about the 1947 sighting.
+Star-Telegram archives show that in December 1968, the winter before the Monster began marauding along Shoreline Drive, front-page columnist George Dolan happened to write a joking column reminiscing about the 1947 sighting.